IPA’s Peace & Recovery program is designed to support field experiments and related research in several broad areas:

 This document highlights the aims, core themes, research questions, and focus countries for P&R calls for proposals which will be taking place twice a year during 2018 and 2019.

-Limited financial knowledge, skills, and confidence are associated with suboptimal financial behavior such as low rates of formal savings, limited usage of deposit and transactional accounts, and overindebtedness.
-The Government of Rwanda, World Bank, and Innovations for Poverty Action (IPA) partnered to evaluate the impact of financial education delivered through Savings and Credit Cooperatives (SACCOs) on members’ financial knowledge, skills, attitudes, and behavior.
+Limited financial knowledge, skills, and confidence are associated with suboptimal financial behavior such as low rates of saving, limited usage of deposit and transactional accounts, and overindebtedness.
+The Government of Rwanda, the World Bank Group, and Innovations for Poverty Action (IPA) partnered to conduct a large-scale randomized evaluation that measured the impact of Phase One of the Financial Education through SACCOs program.
+The evaluation measured and compared the impacts of two program delivery models—autonomous vs. fixed trainer selection—on SACCO members’ financial knowledge, skills, attitudes, and behaviors.

-- Members in this group were more likely to report financial attitudes that emphasize saving and responsible borrowing, and to report having—and strictly adhering to—a written budget and financial plan.
+- SACCO members in this autonomous selection group showed improvements in financial knowledge, attitudes, and behaviors, including with respect to knowledge of key rules of thumb, attitudes that emphasize saving and responsible borrowing, and having—and strictly adhering to—a written budget and financial plan.

-- They were also more likely to report saving regularly towards financial goals.
+- They were also more likely to report saving regularly towards financial goals, and to deposit savings in the SACCO.

 - Template for Pilot and Full Study Proposals